taguila1/Gmail_Cleaner/README.md

 ### Whitelist/Blacklist

-- **Whitelist**: Emails from these senders will NEVER be deleted
+- **Whitelist**: Emails from these senders will NEVER be deleted or unsubscribed from
 - **Blacklist**: Emails from these senders will be considered for deletion

-You can add emails or domains (e.g., `example.com` will match all emails from that domain).
+You can add:
+- Full email addresses (e.g., `user@example.com`)
+- Domains (e.g., `example.com` or `@example.com`)
+- Wildcard patterns (e.g., `*@example.com`)

+**Features:**
+- Inline editing: Double-click any list item to edit it
+- Domain extraction: Automatically extracts domains from email addresses
+- Quick add: Double-click preview results or activity logs to add to lists

 ## Safety Features